-In this 3-part workshop series you’ll learn how to make each pruning cut count – you’ll be able to tell the reason you made that particular cut!
+In the 3-part workshop series on January 7, 14, 21, you’ll learn how to make each pruning cut count – you’ll be able to tell the reason you made that particular cut!

 You’ll learn how to adapt your pruning decisions or different types of trees.
 You’ll learn about good cuts and bad cuts, as well as how to select and maintain good tools.
 You’ll learn about planting trees, and how to have a lifetime relationship with them.
 Continue Reading